 SCAs outline ways in which the responsibilities for managing the prescribing of a medicine can be shared between the specialist and a primary care prescriber.
 Primary care prescribers are invited to participate.
 If they are unable to undertake these roles, then they are under no obligation to do so.
 In such an event, the total clinical responsibility for the patient for that diagnosed condition remains with the specialist.

 AMBER with SHARED CARE medicines require significant monitoring and to qualify must be designated so by the BSW APC.
 Primary care prescribers are advised not to take on prescribing of these medicines unless they have been adequately informed in writing (by letter or via secure email) of their responsibilities with regards to monitoring, side effects and interactions and are happy to take on the prescribing responsibility.
 A copy of the locally approved SCA should accompany the request.
 Primary care prescribers should reply to the request as soon as practicable if they are unable to support shared care (in writing or via secure email) and then arrange the transfer of care as necessary.
 This will ensure absolute clarity as to who is taking over the prescribing and any associated monitoring responsibilities.

 Sharing of care assumes communication between the specialist, primary care prescriber and patient.
 The intention to share care is usually explained to the patient by the prescriber initiating treatment.
 It is important that patients are consulted about treatment and are in agreement.
-Patients should remain under regular follow-up in secondary care, where it is expected that the patient’s overall response to treatment, and need for continued treatment, will be monitored.
+Where appropriate, patients should remain under regular follow-up in secondary care, where it is expected that the patient’s overall response to treatment and need for continued treatment will be monitored.